We are Beyond Mode – playing at the boundaries of modal music of the Mediterranean, and animating a soundworld outside fashion.

 We are four verstatile and enterprising musicians that found each other while listening carefully to Crete’s musical Labyrinth.

-Our current project excavates work by a female musician at the Ottoman court in 18th-century Istanbul, Dilhayat Kalfa, moving through her compositions into newly-written instrumental pieces and songs for our unique quartet of voice, oud, yayli tanbur, Indian tabla and double-bass.
+Our current project excavates work by female composers at the Ottoman court in 16th-19th-century Istanbul such as Reftar Kalfa, Dilhayat Kalfa and Atiye Murad, combining them with newly-written instrumental pieces and songs for our unique quartet of voice, oud, yayli tanbur, Indian tabla and double-bass.
 At the heart of the programme is Sing no Sad Songs for Me, the composition that launched our ensemble, exploring the poetry of Christina Rossetti, child of Italian exiles in 19th-century London.
 Sing no Sad Songs for Me expresses the mysteriousness and poignancy of parting in death, while bringing together in music the spaces of Europe and Asia all too often held apart.

 Please watch the film about our first major project here

-Rachel Beckles Willson is a composer, multi-instrumentalist and researcher, Professor of Music at Royal Holloway, University of London.
+Rachel Beckles Willson is a composer, multi-instrumentalist and researcher.
 As a pianist she studied with Ference Rados and Gyorgy Kurtag at the Liszt Academy, Budapest, in ensuing years becoming an international authority in the music of late 20th-century Hungary and publishing two monographs on the subject.
 She performed internationally as a pianist, but later turned to the oud and voice, making a study of Ottoman and Arab traditions, particularly at Labyrinth Musical Seminars, Crete, where she worked with Ross Daly and Yurdal Tokcan, among many others.
 She studied saxophone at the Royal Academy of Music, London and privately with Steven Trier, and is currently drawing her experience into educational projects with asylum-seekers that she has spearheaded in Sicily.
 Her research on the oud, which led to Sing no Sad Songs for Me, will also be developed as a concert series in Rome in 2018-19, in collaboration with L’Istituto italiano per il Medio ed Estremo Oriente.
+After 19 years in academia she nows works freelance, while Professorial Research Associate at SOAS, University of London.

 Ciro Montanari has emerged as one of the most significant European tabla players, following his studies with Pandit Sankha Chatterjee in India and with Federico Senesi at the Conservatorio di Vicenza.
 Since 2012 Montanari has played regularly with the foremost Afghan musician Daud Khan Sadozai at a range of international venues, including Labyrinth Musical Seminars in Crete, and the ensemble of Jordi Savall.
 He has contributed to numerous cross-cultural music project in Europe and India, ranging from traditional Turkish and Hindustani through to Blues and Irish folk, working with ensembles such as Rasa Seyir, Samvad, Naghma, and Los Pajarillos.
 He has also played regularly with leading instrumentalists such as Sougata Roy Chowdhury, Kumar Barot, Ross M. Daly, Hooshang Farani (Iran), Efrèn Lopez Sanz, and Giuseppe Frana.